Last Updated on November 22, 2022 by Chris

 It was given to him on October 3rd, 1980, at Steamboat Springs, where he often played.
 He had the neck replaced with a mid-1950s shape maple neck given to him by Billy Gibbons (ZZ Top) and then added his signature and the SRV initials.
 It sold for $623,500 on June 24, 2004.

-In this list, apart from the two Gibsons, it looks like the most expensive left handed guitars ever have been played and owned by the big three; Kurt Cobain, Jimi Hendrix, and Paul McCartney!
+In this list, apart from the two Gibsons, it looks like the most expensive left handed guitars ever have been played and owned by the big three lefty guitarists; Kurt Cobain, Jimi Hendrix, and Paul McCartney!

-- The top-selling artist in this list was Kurt Cobain, selling guitars worth a grand total of $6,581,450!
+- The top-selling artist on this list was Kurt Cobain, selling guitars worth a massive total of $11,655,350!

 - The second highest in value was Jimi Hendrix, with a hefty $4,249,993 worth of guitars.